vegaprotocol/documentation/docs/concepts/vega-chain.md

 ## Validator nodes
 The Vega network is operated by a number of independent validators, who each run a node.
 Validator nodes are responsible for agreeing on the order of transactions and creating new blocks so that all nodes can agree on the state of the network.

-If a validator's stake or performance is sub-par, their validator score (and eventually performance score) will be lowered, and that validator's node will be chosen less frequently to propose a block.
+If a validator's stake or performance is sub-par, their validator score will be lowered, and that validator's node will be chosen less frequently to propose a block.
+(This can also affect the rewards they and their nominators receive.)
 Vega feeds the voting power of each validator node to the Tendermint consensus algorithm.

-Restricted mainnet validators will not lose stake or rewards if they have a temporary interruption of service.
+In this version of restricted mainnet, validators will not lose stake or rewards if they have a temporary interruption of service.

 ### Validator node performance
-A validator node's performance is measured by a validator score, and in the future, a performance score, as well.
-The validator score is calculated for each epoch based on how much stake a validator has, with respect to several factors including the number of validators and the optimal stake.
+A validator node's performance is expressed through a validator score, and in the future, a performance score as well.

+The validator score is calculated for each epoch, based on how much stake a validator has as well as other factors including the total number of validators and the optimal stake.

-If, at the end of an epoch, a validator does not have sufficient stake self-nominated or has overall too much stake, then their validator score will be lowered, which can impact the rewards they and their nominators receive.
+If, at the end of an epoch, a validator does not have sufficient stake self-nominated or has overall too much stake, then their validator score will be lowered, which can impact the rewards a validator and its' nominators receive.

 Below are the two factors that can lower a validator's score, and why.

 #### Not enough self-nominated stake
 Self-nominated stake refers to the amount of VEGA a validator has staked to their own node.
 The minimum stake amount required is set using the network parameter `reward.staking.delegation.minimumValidatorStake`.
 Not having enough self-nominated stake can have an impact on rewards.

-* **Network risk**: A validator who has not committed enough stake to meet the minimum is a risk to the network because they may not be invested in keeping the network running.
+* **Network risk**: A validator who has not committed enough stake to meet the minimum is a risk to the network because they may not be invested in keeping the network running
-* **Validator score**: If a validator does not meet the `reward.staking.delegation.minimumValidatorStake`, then the validator's score is set to zero.
+* **Validator score**: If a validator does not meet the `reward.staking.delegation.minimumValidatorStake`, then the validator's score is set to zero
 * **Reward impact**: A validator with too little self-stake forfeits their share of the rewards for each epoch they are below the threshold.
 However, tokenholders who nominated that validator will still receive rewards

 #### Too much stake